 Hello, all.
 I hope this blog update finds you well.
 My sore arms and I are enjoying an open window and some chocolate soy milk after a whole lot of printing.
 I'm currently working on an art print diptych.
 I will be printing the eleventh screen tomorrow, and I anticipate a twelfth.
 Maybe a thirteenth, as well, despite objection from my wrists.

+This year, I have received some emails from people inquiring about the process by which I make screen prints.
 There's really no right or wrong way to make art, of course.
 The techniques of people I know range from photo based images meticulously separated in Photoshop, to CMYK with spot colors, to cutting every film from rubylith, to inking films and scratching at them subtractively.

 I'm a staunchly analogue screen printer, meaning I do not use a computer to create any of my films or color separations.
 A big part of it is personal preference.
 I like to be able to touch and manipulate each film with my hands; that way I feel as though I know exactly what I'm getting.